oroinc/documentation/user_guide/admin_capabilities.rst

 This capability can be utilized by the organization-level managers and HRs or other employees authorized to manage the organization-wide calendars

-Users can view organization-wide calendars, regardles of this capability.
+Users can view organization-wide calendars, add them to their own calendar views and copy related events to their own calendars, regardless of this capability.

 .. _admin-capabilities-sys-calendar-events: